-Medical negligence or "malpractice" occurs when a physician or other health care provider fails to adhere to established medical standards, leading to personal injury or death.
+Medical negligence or "malpractice" occurs when a physician or another health care provider fails to adhere to established medical standards, leading to personal injury or death.
 If you've been a victim of this negligence, you need to contact an Orange County medical malpractice lawyer immediately.

 While a simple accident is not always enough to constitute malpractice, a death or personal injury caused by the failure to provide reasonably appropriate care or the failure to diagnose detectable illnesses may be malpractice.

-We aggressively investigate and pursue claims for catastrophic injuries and death arising out of:
+I aggressively investigate and pursue claims for catastrophic injuries and death arising out of: